Understanding the Swiss Business Visa Landscape

 Go beyond minimum requirements:

-- Include LinkedIn profiles showing professional credibility
+- Include LinkedIn profiles showing professional credibility and current employment

-- Add company brochures or website materials
+- Add company brochures, registration certificates, or website materials demonstrating business legitimacy

-- Submit articles, publications, or speaking engagements proving expertise
+- Submit articles, publications, or speaking engagements proving expertise in your field

 Frequently Asked Questions